- BY Francesca Sella

 Under the Home Office guidance, there are very few safeguards in place at this stage.
 All that is needed is for two officers (one of whom needs to be a Chief Immigration Officer or Higher Executive Officer) to agree on an initial decision that the child presents as significantly over 18 for them to be able to assess them as an adult.
 Unhelpfully, no social worker needs to be present during this assessment.

-If a young person is found to be an adult following an initial assessment by the Home Office, they will be assigned a date of birth making them an adult.
-The only way for children who are wrongly assessed as adults to have their age reassessed is for them to be referred to a local authority after they are dispersed by, for instance, their legal representative or a supporting organisation.
+If a young person is found to be an adult following an initial assessment by the Home Office, they will be assigned a date of birth that makes them an adult.
+This decision does not attract a right of appeal (albeit it can be challenged by way of judicial review).
+The only other way for children who are wrongly assessed as adults to have their age reassessed is for them to be referred to a local authority by, for instance, their legal representative or a supporting organisation.
 This essentially puts the onus on the young person and those assisting them to refer the case to a local authority.

-If they are not referred to a local authority, they will be treated as an adult throughout the asylum process, facing possible detention and removal.
+If the initial decision made by the Home Office is not challenged and the child is not referred to a local authority, they will be treated as an adult throughout the asylum process.

 Duties of local authorities & full age assessments

-Once a referral is received, the local authority will have a duty (under children legislation) to carry out their own enquiries to establish whether the young person is, or could be, a child.
-The duty to carry out such enquiries will apply even in cases where the Home Office made a negative initial age assessment decision.
-Where a local authority refuses to engage with a young person simply on the basis of a Home Office initial age assessment decision, there could be a potentially breach of their duties under section 20 of the Children Act 1989 (section 25 of the Children (Scotland) Act 1995 in Scotland).
+Once a referral is received which reports that an unaccompanied child is in their area, a local authority has a duty to carry out their own enquiries to establish whether the young person is, or could be, a child.
+The duty to carry out such enquiries applies even in cases where the Home Office has made a negative initial age assessment decision.
+Where a local authority refuses to engage with a young person simply on the basis of a Home Office initial age assessment decision, there could be a potential breach of their duties under section 20 of the Children Act 1989 (section 25 of the Children (Scotland) Act 1995 in Scotland).

-If, following these enquiries, a local authority finds that the young person is, or could be, a child, they will be taken into care and accommodated.
+If, following these enquiries, a local authority finds that the young person is, or could be, a child, they will need to be taken into care and accommodated.
 Once the young person is in care, the local authority can decide to simply accept their age.
-Where this happens, under the Home Office guidance, the local authority will need to inform the Home Office of their decision to accept the young person’s age and, if the Home Office is satisfied with the decision, they will then proceed to also treat them as an unaccompanied asylum seeking child.
+Where this happens, under the Home Office guidance, the local authority will need to inform the Home Office of their decision to accept the young person’s age and give their reasoning.
+If the Home Office is satisfied with the decision, they will then proceed to also treat them as an unaccompanied asylum-seeking child.

 If a local authority, after the young person has been taken into care, still has significant doubt regarding their age they can decide to conduct a full age assessment.

-In summary, even under the new changes and following the introduction of the National Age Assessment Board, local authorities will still very much be responsible for carrying out full age assessments and establish the age of unaccompanied asylum seeking children in their care.
+In summary, even under the new changes and following the introduction of the National Age Assessment Board, local authorities are still responsible for carrying out most full age assessments and establish the age of unaccompanied asylum-seeking children in their care.

 Conclusion

-Age assessments are complex and this is an area of work that immigration practitioners can be understandably anxious about.
+This is a complex and fast-moving area of work that immigration practitioners can be understandably anxious about.
 Nevertheless, it is important for legal representatives to support young people with these matters.
-Whether a young person is accepted as a chid by the Home Office or not could represent the difference between them being detained and removed from the UK or being able to remain, being looked after and supported by their local authority.
+Whether a young person is accepted as a child by the Home Office or not could represent the difference between them being detained and removed from the UK or being able to remain, and be looked after and supported by their local authority.
 A young person’s recorded date of birth will also determine what financial support, accommodation, and education they can have access to in the UK.